myst729/Vuelog/userdata/posts/2016/the-so-called-database.md

 The purpose of each section:

-- `system`: Meta information of the Vuelog build.
-Don't touch it.
-- `deployment`: Overall settings of your site.
-Please read inline comments.
+- `config`: Overall settings of your site.
+Let's take a look at some confusing fields.
-- `search`: (Not finished yet) Vuelog uses Algolia to enable the in-site search.
-Modify the settings here if you need it.
+  - `useHomepage`: Set to `true` if you want a dedicated home page.
+However, to customize the home page you need to fork the Vuelog repository.
+  -  `metadataDelimiter`: Metadata are not meant to render the page, so they are really optional.
+They are recommended for better maintenance of your markdown source files.
+  -  `excerptDelimiter`: Sometimes we write [tl;dr](http://www.urbandictionary.com/define.php?term=tl%3Bdr) posts.
+And we don't want to show its full content in a category view.
+That's why I introduced "excerpt".
+  -  `spinnerPattern`: By default, a spinner is applied to tell the visitor that a page/post is loading asynchronously.
+There are two built-in spinners, you can also turn it off.
 - `navigation`: This determines the navigation menu in header area.
 You can link to any thing here, even a single post.
 These types need to care:
   - `category`: The path must be `/category/${category-slug}`.
   - `page`: The path must be `/page/${page-slug}`.
-  - `post`: The path must be `/category/${category-slug}/${time}/${post-slug}`, time should be in the route time format.
+  - `post`: The path must be `/category/${category-slug}/${year}/${post-slug}`, time should be in the route time format.
   - `dropdown`: Used for create a sub menu.
 Must provide a `children` array of navigation links.
   - `outgoing`: Only used for links outside your site.
 New target will pop up in a new browser window or tab.
 - `pages`: Entries of your pages.
-Must specify the title and slug (markdown file name).
+Must specify the title and slug (markdown file name, **without** extension).
 - `categories`: Entries of your categories.
-Must specify the title and slug (category folder name).
+Must specify the title and slug (category identifier displayed in URL).
 - `posts`: Entries of your posts.
-Must specify the title, slug (markdown file name), category slug (category folder name) and the date (in a 8-digit format).
+Must specify the title, slug (markdown file name, **without** extension), category slug (category folder name) and the publish date (in [ISO 8601](http://www.iso.org/iso/home/standards/iso8601.htm) date format, YYYY-MM-DD).